PeptidesBuyer GuideResearch PeptidesQualityCOA

 What Purity Level Should You Actually Require?

-Purity grades aren't marketing tiers — they have practical implications for what the peptide can be used for in research.
-The standard comes from HPLC analysis, and the accepted industry benchmarks are clearly defined (Verified Peptides, 2025).
+Purity grades aren't marketing tiers.
+They map directly to what the peptide is good for in a research setting.
+The numbers come from HPLC and the benchmarks are well-defined (Verified Peptides, 2025).

-≥99% purity is the standard for quantitative binding assays, structural biology work, and any application where impurities could introduce artefacts into results.
-If you're using the peptide to measure receptor kinetics or run cell viability assays at precise concentrations, you need this grade.
+≥99% purity is the bar for quantitative binding assays, structural biology, and any work where impurities could throw artefacts into your data.
+If you're measuring receptor kinetics or running cell viability at precise concentrations, 99%+ is what you want.

-95–98% purity is acceptable for most discovery-phase research — standard in-vitro testing, animal studies, and preliminary mechanism work.
-This is what most legitimate research peptide vendors supply, and it's what the majority of preclinical publications report using.
+95–98% purity covers most discovery-phase research, standard in-vitro testing, animal work, and preliminary mechanism studies.
+This is what most legit research peptide vendors actually ship, and it's what most preclinical papers are working with.

-Below 95% isn't appropriate for research use.
-At these purity levels, 1 in 20 or more molecules in the vial is something other than your target compound.
-Those impurities can confound results, cause unexpected biological effects, or — in the case of endotoxins — create inflammation responses that are completely unrelated to the peptide being studied.
+Below 95% isn't research-grade.
+At that level, 1 in 20 molecules in the vial is something other than your target.
+Those impurities can confound results, cause off-target effects, or, in the case of endotoxins, light up an inflammatory response that has nothing to do with the peptide you're studying.

 Research Peptide Purity: What Each Grade Means Lollipop chart. ≥99%: elite grade for quantitative assays and structural biology.
 95-98%: standard RUO grade for most discovery research.
 90-94%: marginal, limited use cases.
 Below 90%: not suitable for research.
 Source: Industry QA standards, HPLC analysis.
 Research Peptide Purity: What Each Grade Means Industry QA standards — HPLC analysis ≥99% Quantitative assays & structural biology 95–98% Standard RUO — discovery research 90–94% Marginal — limited use cases only <90% Not suitable for research use 60% 70% 80% 90% 100% Source: Industry QA standards — HPLC analysis